giang-nguyentbk/itc-framework/README.md

 Each process must initialize itc infrastructure before any itc calls can be performed.

-Each threads (inside a process) must create an mailbox (probably one per thread) with an unique mailbox id across the entire universe (your whole system including all boards, devices,...).
+Each threads (inside a process) must create a mailbox (probably one per thread) with a unique mailbox id across the entire universe (your whole system including all boards, devices,...).

 Each mailbox can have a mailbox name (char *) and some aliases, but only one mailbox id.
 This is same as that